flupes/svplume/projects/project-emergency-tiller.md

 ### Emergency Tiller

 Fortunately, we’ve never had to use it, but just in case, we keep a homemade emergency tiller on board.
-Made from mahogany and an aluminum pole, it’s stored in a locker below deck with our other emergency gear and can be fitted quickly if the main tiller ever fails.
+Made from mahogany and an aluminum pole (which is the dinghy mast section), it’s stored in a locker below deck with our other emergency gear and can be fitted quickly if the main tiller ever fails.
 Below are photos showing how we built it.